 Artistic Accents in the Heart of Berlin

 Established in 1977, the Daimler Art Collection now comprises around 2,600 works by 20th century and contemporary German and international artists.
-At Potsdamer Platz, art enthusiasts can admire extraordinary sculptures by renowned artists like Keith Haring, Francois Morellet, Nam June Paik, Frank Stella, Mark di Suvero and Auke de Vries.
+At Potsdamer Platz, art enthusiasts can admire extraordinary sculptures by renowned artists like Keith Haring, Francois Morellet, Nam June Paik, Mark di Suvero and Auke de Vries.
 These colossal works of art are installed throughout the entire quarter, both outdoors and in the foyers of major buildings, and are partly accessible to the public.

 On the first Saturday of each month the Daimler Art Collection offers guided tours in German through its own exhibition rooms in Haus Huth (4pm).
 Guided tours in English can be booked on demand, as well as tours which deal with the sculptures at Potsdamer Platz.